nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note regarding status:**<br>

-By default, an added internship will have the status of in progress.
+By default, an added internship will have the status of in-progress.
 To update this, you can make use of the [`status` command](#updating-status-of-an-internship-application--status).

 </div>